mattgianni/rusty_queens/README.md

 ## Contributing

 Feeling unsure of yourself in `Rust` ... or just plain bored?
 Then this is the project for you!
-The bar is **really** low.
-If you think you can improve this thing or at least not break it completely, please feel free to contribute by submitting a pull request.
+Feel free to contribute by submitting pull requests that compile.
 I'll be sure to take a look at it ... eventually.

 ## Rusty Queens License